mohamedtorky1984/Personal-Projects/README.md

 __M-trk
-   Is a markup language that defines a set of rules to beautify documents in a format that is both human-readable
+   Is a markup language that defines a set of rules to beautify documents in a format

 }
 ---------------------------------------------------------